 The need to understand the global snakebite crisis is increasing and researchers are trying to understand the patterns that emerge from snakebite incidences around the world.
 Andrew Durso is one such researcher trying to investigate the distribution of snakebite and understand how artificial intelligence can help us in identifying snakes more effectively.
 What is yourContinue reading Snakes and Snakebite, an interview with Andrew Durso

 In this podcast interview, Save The Snakes Executive Director Michael Starkey speaks about how to live with snakes, why they are important and how you can help.
 Thank you BeProvided Conservation Radio for giving us the opportunity to speak about our work!

 Currently an Assistant Professor at Rutgers University-Newark, Sara Ruane gives us an insight into her work with snake systematics, the importance of snakes in our ecosystems and her love for these remarkable animals.
 What is your current job and what is your research focus?
 I am an Assistant professor at Rutgers University-Newark, New York as of JanuaryContinue reading Snake Systematics and more: An interview with Sara Ruane

-Save The Snakes Executive Director and Co-Founder, Michael Starkey, recently did an interview for the Animal Science Resource Blog at Rutgers, State University of New Jersey.
+Save The Snakes Executive Director, Michael Starkey, recently did an interview for the Animal Science Resource Blog at Rutgers, State University of New Jersey.
 The interview was conducted to shed light on career prospects for current students and highlight the importance of STEM education.
 Check it out!